Two women smiling and hugging at a table during a joyful reunion

 There are moments when a simple plate becomes more than just food.

-This was one of them.
+This was one of those moments.

 I was near Sydney, in Curl Curl Beach, at my niece Vanessa’s place.